Tracking Protostellar Variability in Massive Protoclusters with ALMA: I. Insights from QUARKS and MaMMOtH: Abstract

 \section{Abstract}

 Millimeter/Submillimeter variability is often attributed to dynamical disk-mediated accretion yet detection is limited to low-mass protostars in nearby clouds.
 Recent observations have also revealed significant (sub)millimeter variability in high-mass protostars, but the confirmed cases are scarce and lack systematic monitoring.
 In this work, we analyzed multi-epoch Atacama Large Millimeter/submillimeter Array (ALMA) Band 6 (1.3\,mm) continuum observations of 22 massive protoclusters, with epoch separations ranging from a few hours to more than two years, while achieving a consistent angular resolution of $\sim\rm 0.3$ \arcsec.
 These data allow us to track variability of protostars across a broader mass range and in an environment markedly different from nearby clouds.
-Using a custom processing pipeline of data reduction, image alignment, and relative flux calibration, we achieve high-precision flux measurements and, for the first time, investigate millimeter variability in massive protoclusters by interferometric data from statistically investigate.
+Using a custom processing pipeline of data reduction, image alignment, and relative flux calibration, we achieve high-precision flux measurements and, for the first time, investigate millimeter variability in massive protoclusters using interferometric data from the statistical point of view.
 Applying the {\it astrodendro} algorithm, we identified 383 condensations and tracked their variations in their peak intensities.
 Standard deviation analysis and difference maps reveal five variable sources, corresponding to a lower limit of 1.3\% on the variable fraction.
-Among these, I13111--6228 stands out as it hosts a hypercompact H\textsc{ii} region that exhibits a 68\% increase in continuum peak intensity over one year, with an uncertainty of 2\%.
-This supports the burst mode of accretion picture in massive star formation as a viable route for the formation of massive stars.
+Among these, I13111--6228 stands out as it hosts a hypercompact H{\sc ii} region that an increase of approximately 68\% in continuum peak intensity over one year, with an uncertainty of 2\%.

 \keywords{stars: formation --- stars: protostars --- (sub)millimeter: stars}